 We military families move on average every 2.5 years.
 Moving guys pack people up every day.
 So we tend to trust those illegible inventory lists hoping that they reflect exactly what we have and the actual condition that it is in.

 "Check that tiny writing!"
 Teresa urged.
 "It could be worth thousands."

 If Murphy is going to visit you during a move, he is sure to strike your car.
 Participants reminded us that it is really, really, really worth your time to get your car checked before you head across country.

 Also, think twice before shipping a car.
 "It cost a lot of money and then we didn't see our car for two months," said one Army wife.
 "We had to rent a car which really added up."

 You really need to review the rules for filing a claim after you move.
 Even movers who seem like they are doing a fantastic job can get it a 14 car pile up on their way to your new house.

 You will need your receipts to file a report of loss or damage within 75 days of your delivery.
 Find more info about claims here.

 Your service member might have been guaranteed those orders, promised that duty station, received a welcome packet from the command.
 But don't move yet.

-Even if you want to get the kids to the new duty station before the first day of school, DO NOT MOVE UNTIL FINAL ORDERS ARRIVE.
+Even if you want to get the kids to the new duty station before the first day of school, do not move before the orders arrive.
 Orders can get switched when you least expect it.